marekceglowski/DiscordGroupCritter/README.md

 This is a discord bot that will assist with doing group crits as well as tracking feedback in the LMY Patreon channel `#group-crit-submissions`.

+GroupCritter does the following:
-GroupCritter lets users keep track of their own submissions and feedback they have recieved and given.
-Anytime a submission is replied to using Discord's "reply" option, GroupCritter will count that as feedback.
-GroupCritter will also post milestone announcements in the `#general` chat (eg. User1 has given feedback for 20 group crit submissions! 🎉)
+- lets user keep track of submissions and feedback given
+- post milestone announcements in the `#general` chat (eg. User1 has given feedback for 20 group crit submissions! 🎉)
+- award ranks and medals for reaching milestones

 Commands: